baryluk/kolumny/README.md

 ### Vectors and column ranges

-It is possible to read range of columns (specified with `...`) as a vector that can later used in expressions.
+It is possible to read range of columns (specified with `...`) as a vector that can later be used in expressions.

 ```